 The pesticide content of carrots is far less than apples and strawberries and they do not fall under the category of highly contaminated food source which has been mentioned earlier.
 Peeling a thick layer off gets rid of any last remaining traces of pesticides which then make it safe to be consumed without any worries.
 And being a cheap source of food, the loss of inner flesh due to thick peeling to get rid of pesticides, can be easily compensated by adding a few more to the preparation.

-Several studies, research and reviews have documented the efficacy of carrots as a nutritious food rich in nutrients that help in controlling the outbreak of acne and especially the secretion of excess of sebum.
+Several studies, research, and reviews have documented the efficacy of carrots as a nutritious food rich in nutrients that help in controlling the outbreak of acne and especially the secretion of excess of sebum.
 And including it diet is a simple and convenient method of taking advantage of all its nutrients; moreover, this nutritious food source can be consumed raw.

 Regular consumption of carrots in any form will help in preventing the appearance of acne as well as improve skin health but without the risk of any side effects like inflammation or increased sugar levels.

 But one thing needs to be kept in mind.
 Taking the consumption of carrots to an extreme level could make the skin turn orange.
 This is because the carotenoids begin to accumulate in skin cells and gives the skin the color orange.
-This condition called carotenoderma, maybe precipitated by impaired metabolism as well as the excess consumption of carrots.
+This condition called carotenoderma, maybe precipitated by impaired metabolism, as well as the excess consumption of carrots9.
 But the condition can easily be reversed by reducing the intake of carrots.

 The above write up clearly brings out safety as well as the efficacy of carrots as a nutritious acne removal food source.